Folsom State Prison: Los Tigres Del Norte

 To celebrate the 50th anniversary of Cash's groundbreaking concert, the Sinaloa, Mexico norteño band Los Tigres del Norte performed for both male and female inmates at FSP.
 The performances were filmed as part of a Netflix special, and was released in September 2019.

 Films

-FSP has been the location of a number of feature films, including Riot in Cell Block 11, Convicts 4, American Me, The Jericho Mile, Another 48 Hrs., Diggstown, parts of Walk the Line (a biographical film of Johnny Cash), and Inside the Walls of Folsom Prison.
+FSP has been the location of a number of feature films, including The Work, Riot in Cell Block 11, Convicts 4, American Me, The Jericho Mile, Another 48 Hrs., Diggstown, parts of Walk the Line (a biographical film of Johnny Cash), and Inside the Walls of Folsom Prison.

-FSP is referenced during the 1995 Film Heat.
-It is suggested as being the home of Neil McCauley, the movie's main protagonist for 7 years.
+FSP is referenced during the 1995 film Heat.
+It is suggested as being the home of Neil McCauley, the movie's main protagonist, for seven years.
 A majority of the other accompanying crew members are said to have met and spent time in the facility.

 Public works

 On the M-5 freeway in Farmington Hills, MI, two service drives – named Folsom and Freedom – are adjacent to the eastbound and westbound sides respectively.